 Since its inception, the Earl Carl Institute's Juvenile Justice Project (JJP) has rapidly developed into one of Texas' premier programs assisting youth in the juvenile justice system.
-The Institute began the JJP in November of 2009 through a \$6,000 grant from the Texas Bar Foundation.
+The Institute began the JJP in November of 2009 through a \$6,000 grant from the State Bar of Texas Litigation Section.
 This grant was aimed at helping address the rising number of Class C Misdemeanor school tickets faced by students accused of school misconduct.
 At the time, the project's primary purpose was to train attorneys to advocate for juveniles facing these Class C Misdemeanor tickets.

-Beginning in September 2011, the JJP was revamped to add a training and impact litigation/policy advocacy component.
+Beginning in September 2011, with funding from the Texas Bar Foundation, the JJP was revamped to add a training and impact litigation/policy advocacy component.

 Then in late 2012, the JJP received a grant from the Houston Endowment to hire a full time contract attorney to provide direct representation to students in Class C Misdemeanor cases stemming from school behavior.